alejandronunez/django-graphene-gcp/README.md

 ```

 ### Explore
-This [file](https://github.com/alejandronunez/django-graphene-gcp/blob/graphene-elasticsearch/app/ads/filters.py) has the work with the filters
+Please use this [file](https://github.com/alejandronunez/django-graphene-gcp/blob/graphene-elasticsearch/app/ads/filters.py) to work with the filters.